junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 # Google-Cloud-Professional-Cloud-Architect-Exam
 Google Cloud Professional Cloud Architect Exam

+1.How to keep data in synch across regions?
+Which service should be used in the icon with the question mark in the diagram?
+Cloud storage

 2. An existing application uses websockets.
 To help migrate the application to cloud you should:
+Do nothing to the application.
+HTTP(S) load balancing natively supports websocket proxying.

 19. A sales company runs weekly resiliency tests of the current build in a separate environment by replaying the last holiday sales load.
 What can improve resiliency?